 Conclusion

-Dave Parker had some flashes of brilliance and had an excellent, long career, but it toto he was not a Hall of Fame player.
-He clearly played at a Cooperstown-worthy level in the late 1970s but, since he wasn’t able to sustain that level of play, he falls a little short.
+Dave Parker had some flashes of brilliance and had an excellent, long career, but in toto he was not a Hall of Fame player.
+He clearly played at a Cooperstown-worthy level in the late 1970s, but since he wasn’t able to sustain that level of play, he falls a little short to these eyes.

 The years in which most Hall of Famers build their Cooperstown resumes (their age 29 to 32 seasons), Parker was in the lower tier of all major leaguers.
-In 1975 and from 1977 to 1979, he was one of the best players in the game.
-From 1980 to 1991 he was a mostly solid, occasionally excellent, sometimes below par player but nothing resembling a Hall of Famer.
+From 1975 to 1977 to 1979, he was one of the best players in the game.
+From 1980 to 1991, he was a mostly solid, occasionally excellent, sometimes below-par player but nothing resembling a Hall of Famer.
 Those four great years in the ’70s simply aren’t enough to justify a plaque in Cooperstown.

 But that’s just my opinion.
-Parker did get those 7 votes on the 2020 Modern Baseball Hall of Fame ballot.
+Parker did get those seven votes on the 2020 Modern Baseball Hall of Fame ballot.
 That bespeaks a baseline level of support among current Hall of Famers and baseball executives.
-If another committee in the future sees fit to induct Dave Parker, the Hall will certainly not be diminished by his presence.
+If the Classic Baseball committee on December 7th sees fit to induct Dave Parker, the Hall will certainly not be diminished by his presence.

 If you have a differing viewpoint, please share in the “thoughts, comments, snide remarks” section at the bottom of the page.
 What makes the Hall of Fame debates so fun is that intelligent people will reach different conclusions from the same facts.

-Also, if you are a Hall of Fame enthusiast, please follow Cooperstown Cred on Twitter @cooperstowncred.
+Also, if you are a Hall of Fame enthusiast, please follow Cooperstown Cred on X @cooperstowncred or BlueSky @cooperstowncred.bksy.social.

 Embed from Getty Images

-20 thoughts on “Cobra: Will Dave Parker have Another Chance to Strike at Cooperstown?”
+22 thoughts on “Cobra: Dave Parker Finally Strikes at Cooperstown”

 1. Numbers schmumbers.
 I know a Hall of Famer when I see one.
 Dave Parker was most certainly a Hall of Famer.
 Best MLBer 1975-1979 hands down.
 So what if he snorted some pink flake.
 The man could play ball.
 Did any of these voters watch the 1979 all star game?